nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 * `load_json`

 These two methods will load data in YAML or JSON format, respectively, from files within the local path (i.e. `JOBS_ROOT/`).

+## Managing Jobs

+As of Nautobot 1.3, each Job class installed in Nautobot is represented by a corresponding Job data record in the Nautobot database.
+These data records are refreshed when the `nautobot-server migrate` or `nautobot-server post_upgrade` command is run, or (for Jobs from a Git repository) when a Git repository is enabled or re-synced in Nautobot.
+These data records make it possible for an administrative user (or other user with appropriate access privileges) to exert a level of administrative control over the Jobs created and updated by Job authors.

+### Enabling Jobs for Running

+When a new Job record is created for a newly discovered Job class, it defaults to `enabled = False`, which prevents the Job from being run by any user.
+This is intended to provide a level of security and oversight regarding the installation of new Jobs into Nautobot.

+!!! important
+    One exception to this default is when upgrading from a Nautobot release before 1.3 to Nautobot 1.3.0 or later.
+In this case, at the time of the upgrade, any Job class that shows evidence of having been run or scheduled under the older Nautobot version (that is, there is at least one JobResult and/or ScheduledJob record that references this Job class) will result in the creation of a Job database record with `enabled = True`.
+The reasoning for this feature is the assertion that because the Job has been run or scheduled previously, it has presumably already undergone appropriate review at that time, and so it should remain possible to run it as it was possible before the upgrade.

+An administrator or user with `extras.change_job` permission can edit the Job to change it to `enabled = True`, permitting running of the Job, when they have completed any appropriate review of the new Job to ensure that it meets their standards.
+Similarly, an obsolete or no-longer-used Job can be prevented from inadvertent execution by changing it back to `enabled = False`.

+### Overriding Metadata

+An administrator or user with `extras.change_job` permission can also edit a Job database record to optionally override any or all of the following metadata attributes defined by the Job module or class:

+- `grouping`
+- `name`
+- `description`
+- `approval_required`
+- `commit_default`
+- `hidden`
+- `read_only`
+- `soft_time_limit`
+- `time_limit`

+This is done by setting the corresponding "override" flag (`grouping_override`, `name_override`, etc.) to `True` then providing a new value for the attribute in question.
+An overridden attribute will remain set to its overridden value even if the underlying Job class definition changes and `nautobot-server <migrate|post_upgrade>` gets run again.
+Conversely, clearing the "override" flag for an attribute and saving the database record will revert the attribute to the underlying value defined within the Job class source code.

+### Deleting Jobs

+When a previously installed Job class is removed, after running `nautobot-server <migrate|post_upgrade>` or refreshing the providing Git repository, the Job database record will *not* be automatically deleted, but *will* be flagged as `installed = False` and can no longer be run or scheduled.

+An administrator or user with `extras.delete_job` permissions *may* delete such a Job database record if desired, but be aware that doing so will result in any existing JobResult or ScheduledJob records that originated from this Job losing their association to the Job; this association will not be automatically restored even if the Job is later reinstalled or reintroduced.

 ## Running Jobs